 If you live in Glendora, La Verne, San Dimas, or any of the foothill communities east of the 210, you’ve probably seen paintless dent repair mentioned and wondered what it actually is.
 The name describes it accurately — no paint is involved — but it doesn’t explain the part that surprises most people: that the results are often better than a traditional body shop repair, not just faster and more convenient.

-This is a complete breakdown of how PDR works, what it can and can’t fix, why it’s the preferred method for more and more vehicle owners in the foothill communities, and what the process looks like from drop-off to pickup.
-If you’ve been putting off addressing damage on your vehicle because you weren’t sure what your options were, this is where to start.
+This is a complete breakdown of how PDR works, what it can and can’t fix, and what the process looks like from drop-off to pickup.

 The Basics: How Paintless Dent Repair Actually Works